wp-plugins/mail-queues/readme.txt

 Email can be throttled per outbound SMTP account.
 Limits can be set for maximum number of recipients per hour and per day.

-= Non-Delivery Processing =

-Non-Delivery (NDR) messaging processing note: plugin should recognize common non-delivery formats.
-But, because non-deliveries are free form, and can be highly customized or specifically localized the plugin may not recognize the message.
-If you provide a sample non-delivery message we can make the plug-in a little smarter.

 = Features =

 * Sends mail via SMTP